 Cat-cow stretch: This yoga-inspired stretch can improve spine flexibility and ease sciatica discomfort.

-While gentle massages can be beneficial, it's crucial to consult with a trained professional who can target the muscles around the sciatic nerve without causing harm.
+While gentle massages can be beneficial, consulting with a trained professional who can target the muscles around the sciatic nerve without causing harm is crucial.
 Massaging the lower back and buttocks with proper techniques may provide relief.

 Meet the expert: